 It’s good practice to always start with the job description and align the hiring process to the daily activities that will be performed in the role.

-First, make a short list of all the things you’d like to assess.
+First, make a shortlist of all the things you’d like to assess.
 Next, split out the things that you think fall into the “human touch” category.
-These are things you would normally gauge when you’re in the same room as someone, such as chemistry, warmth or even communication style.
+You would normally gauge these things when you’re in the same room as someone, such as chemistry, warmth, or even communication style.

 Let’s call everything else “substantive”.